top of page

 2018

-Artist Lecture, California College of the Arts, SF, USA
+Artist Lecture, California College of the Arts, San Francisco, USA

 Artist talk, Silk Road House, Berkeley, CA, USA